-4.6.2.2.
-Prepare cost calculation
+4.2.3.2.2 Prepare cost calculation

-The basic view allocation is based on the partitioning around medoids (PAM) algorithm (k-medoids) with basic views as k medoids among n source views but modified to use a repulsion/attraction cost function.
+The basic view allocation is based on the partitioning around medoids (PAM) algorithm (k-medoids3) with basic views as k medoids among n source views but modified to use a repulsion/attraction cost function.

 The cost function requires a distance metric on source views.
-While the previous view labeling method in TMIV 5 [WG11N19213] used viewport overlap as a measure of source view similarity, the current view labeler only uses the position of each source view to discriminate source views.
+While a previous view labeling method in TMIV 5 [WG11N19213] used viewport overlap as a measure of source view similarity, the current view labeler only uses the position of each source view to discriminate source views.
 The distance matrix is thus: